 The Curiosity Podcast

-We're curious about the topics you find here.
+I'm curious about the topics you find here.
 Spirit, Earth, Heart centered conversations about the modern human experience.
-I'm naturally curious and am doing this podcast to explore my favorite topics.
+My name is Capn Chris Olds and I'm naturally curious and I love doing this podcast to explore my favorite topics!

 The Curiosity Podcast